 According to Greg, the key is to determine which cold calls really represent career opportunities that will suit you.
 To souse this out, he recommends the following:

-Start by asking how much the recruiter knows about your own background.
+- Start by asking how much the executive recruiter knows about your own background.
 A strong recruiter will have a career conversation with you BEFORE they begin to sell you on a job.

-DON’T engage with a recruiter who isn’t interested in you as a candidate, BUT treat each recruiter with respect.
+- Don’t engage with an executive recruiter who isn’t interested in you as a candidate, BUT treat each recruiter with respect.

-Question 2: “Am I Really At Their Mercy?”
+Question #2: “Am I Really At The Mercy Of Recruiters?”

 Even though it may feel like it, ultimately the answer is NO.